 Background of building Rotair

 CWA Constructions SA (Olten) received the contract to build a rotating high-alpine cableway.
 The contract was based on the work of two students from TEKO Schweizerische Fachschule.
 The Federal Office of Transport assessed and approved the project in March 1989.
-Titlis Bergbahnen started building the first rotating aerial cableway of the world.
+Titlis Bergbahnen started building the first rotating aerial cableway in the world.

-The ride from Trübsee to Kleintitlis at 3,020 meters is definitely exciting.
-The floor of the cabin turns during the 5-minute ride on its own axis.
+The ride from Trübsee to Kleintitlis at 3,020 meters is exciting.
+The floor of the cabin turns during the 5-minute ride on its axis.
 There is space for 80 guests inside the cabin.

 Engelberg in Summer

 In summer, there are several activities available – hiking, biking, golf, and mountaineering.
 It is also popular for families with the summer toboggan run, an adventure playground, and the themed trail about Globi (a popular Swiss cartoon character).

 In Winter, Titlis Mountain is known for its diverse ski and free-ride area.